A'ja Wilson: Early life

-Wilson started Burnt Wax Candle Company and established the A'ja Wilson Foundation that advocates for preventing bullying and education around dyslexia.
-She is part of the WNBA's social justice council and hosts a podcast with Minnesota Lynx forward Napheesa Collier.
-Wilson counts Nike and Mountain Dew as sponsors and was named to Forbes' 2021 30 Under 30 list.

-High school

-Wilson played a total of 119 games after making the varsity as an eighth-grader.
+Wilson played a total of 119 high school games after making the varsity team as an eighth-grader.
 She averaged 24.7 points, 13.9 rebounds, and 4.3 blocks a game throughout her high school career.
-She was number 22 and played as a forward.
+She wore number 22 and played as a forward.
 After finishing as a runner-up in her junior year, Wilson led Heathwood Hall to the 2014 state championship as a senior.
-Her 35 points, 15 rebounds, and five blocks per game as a senior made her the National High School player of the year in 2014, was a Parade and McDonald's All-American, and was the #1 rated ESPN HoopGurlz prospect in 2014.
+Her 35 points, 15 rebounds, and five blocks per game as a senior made her the National High School Player of The Year in 2014, a Parade and McDonald's All-American, and the #1 rated ESPN HoopGurlz prospect in 2014.
 Wilson committed to play for Dawn Staley at the University of South Carolina.

 College career

 Wilson played in 37 games her freshman year, leading to four single-game freshman records in the SEC and three single-season freshman records in the SEC, and won the SEC Freshman of the year award.
-In 2016 as a sophomore, Wilson would win her first SEC Player of the year award and was a consensus All-American, Wilson led the Gamecocks to a SEC regular season and Tournament Championship.
-In 2017, Wilson once again led the Gamecocks to a SEC regular season and Tournament championship, and went on to win the school's first National Championship with a stirring victory over the Mississippi State Bulldogs in the championship game.
+In 2016 as a sophomore, Wilson won her first SEC Player of the Year award and was a consensus All-American, Wilson led the Gamecocks to a SEC regular season and Tournament Championship.
+In 2017, Wilson once again led the Gamecocks to a SEC regular season and Tournament championship, and went on to win the school's first national championship with a stirring victory over the Mississippi State Bulldogs in the championship game.
 She was named the Most Outstanding Player of the tournament.
 In 2018, Wilson had her best season statistically, and won all of the National player of the year awards.
 She won a record 3rd straight SEC Player of the Year award, and was also a Consensus All-American for the third straight year.
 Wilson finished her college career at South Carolina as the all-time leading scorer for the school.

-On January 18, 2021, as part of the university's observance of Martin Luther King Day, a statue of Wilson was dedicated near the main entrance to Carolina's basketball home of Colonial Life Arena.
-In a Zoom call during the ceremony, Wilson noted: